wlillisdev/quiz-master/README.md

 # Future Development

 - More Quiz Topics
-  - As the site growns so will the resource of quizz topics and questions.
+  - As the site grows so will the resource of quiz topics and questions.

-- Children Quizz
+- Children Quizzes
   - Children Quizzes section will be added at a later date, to broaden the reach of the website.

 - Subscription Section
-  - The site will initally have a number of quizzes free for everyone.
+  - The site will initially  have a number of quizzes free for everyone.
 But there will be an option for users to sign up to a monthly subscription service where they get exclusive quizzes every month.

 - Other Games
-  - As the site evloves so will the amount of games on the site, initally it is just quizzes, but it eventually have Crosswords, Word Search & Cryptograms.
+  - As the site evolves  so will the amount of games on the site, initially  it is just quizzes, but it eventually have Crosswords, Word Search & Cryptograms.

 # Testing